Travel, experience, conserve with

 4. Day 4: Explore the South of Mull

-We are back on dry land today as we explore the southern part of Mull's 300 miles of coastline.
-Along the southern shore of Loch na Keal and the northern shore of Loch Scridain, we are in prime otter country and we will slowly and carefully scan every bay and inlet for that tell-tale ring of bright water.
+We're back on dry land today as we explore the southern part of Mull's 480 kilometres of coastline.
+Along the southern shore of Loch na Keal and the northern shore of Loch Scridain, we're in prime otter country, and we will slowly and carefully scan every bay and inlet for that tell-tale ring of bright water.

 The dramatic Gribun cliffs are home to nesting buzzard, peregrine and kestrel as well as passing golden eagles.
-There will be shore birds such as oystercatchers, redshank, ringed plover and a variety of gull species on Gribun beach before we head south over the hill road to Tiroran.
-There is a pair of white-tailed eagles nesting nearby, inspiration for the award-winning Whitetail Gin and we’ll be sure to call in at the family run distillery to sample the local produce!
+There are shore birds such as oystercatchers, redshank, ringed plover and a variety of gull species on Gribun beach before we head south over the hill road to Tiroran.
+There's a pair of white-tailed eagles nesting nearby, inspiration for the award-winning Whitetail Gin and we’ll be sure to call in at the family run distillery to sample the local produce!

-After breakfast, we venture north to the delightful small town and fishing harbour of Tobermory where we board a vessel and go in search of cetaceans.
+This morning, we head into the fishing harbour of Tobermory itself where we board a vessel and go in search of cetaceans.
 The west coast, Hebridean waters are famed for the richness of marine life and this includes harbour porpoise, bottle-nosed dolphin, common dolphin, minke whale and basking shark.
-Very occasionally, the west coast pod of orca also cruises by!
+Very occasionally, the west coast pod of orca or a humpback whale also cruises by!

 We head out of the harbour with a skilled and experienced crew of whale watchers and hope to catch a glimpse of these creatures of the deep.
-Along the way we should also encounter a range of seabirds including gannets and manx shearwaters, white-tailed eagle, grey and common seal.
-As ever we will be governed by the weather but will stay at sea for the bulk of the day before returning to Tobermory and then back home to Knock House.
+Along the way we should also encounter a range of seabirds including gannets and Manx shearwaters, great skua, white-tailed eagle, grey and common seal.
+As ever we will be governed by the weather but will stay at sea for the bulk of the day before returning to Tobermory and then exploring the road and skirt the southern shores of Loch na Keal.
+A huge sea loch that almost cuts Mull in two, Loch na Keal is prime otter habitat, and we quietly watch and observe for signs of fishing otters and look for their trails and spraints in some key locations.

-6. Day 6: Explore the North of Mull
+6. Day 6: Iona & the south of Mull

 7. Day 7: White-tailed eagle boat trip